 She purchased a secondhand loom and began weaving.
 She studied in North Carolina in 1954 with the famed Finnish tapestry weaver Martta Taipan.
 She was forty-seven years old, working on her second piece of weaving when she began to mix her own colors.
 Her pivotal work, “St. Francis and the Birds,” had red, yellow, pink, and purple which liberated her from the colors she was using.
 Later she found herself spontaneously selecting colors and textures right on the loom, rather than working from a fully realized cartoon.

 In 1955, Tawney developed her inventive open-warp technique by filling in only “the part where there was a form, and all around it I left the warp threads open.”
 This inaugural open-warp tapestry, “Family Tree,” was also the first time she used feathers in the weave.
 Tawny quickly gained recognition for her works, which were “essentially paintings in thread.”
-She figured out how to make curves of the earth, leaves, and birds in a medium of straight lines as in her 1957 “Lost and Proud,” which portrays a nesting dove.
+She figured out how to make curves of the earth, leaves, and birds in a medium of straight lines as in her 1957 “Lost and Proud,” which portrayed a nesting dove.
+In the same year her “Shadow River” could pass for an abstract paining if looked at quickly.
+Mostly transparent, this work was hung ninety degrees from the loom, so that its silver warp threads sagged, creating beautiful rippling forms.

 Leaving Chicago in 1957, Tawney found a loft on Lower Manhattan’s historic waterfront – Counties Slip – where she lived illegally in a gigantic industrial space within a community of artists.
 There she developed a special relationship and friendship with minimalist painter Agnes Martin and with ceramic artist, sculptor, and weaver Toshiko Takaezu, with whom she traveled to Guatemala where they worked on backstrap looms.
 Tawney and Takaezu would have a joint exhibit in 1979 at the Cleveland Institute of Art, “Form and Fiber: Works by Toshiko Takaezu and Lenore Tawney.”